 Vocation Education forms an essential element of the Indian school system.
 It imparts the necessary practical skills that are required by students when they enter the job field.
 Vocational education focuses on the non-academic aspects of training.
 Such training is more useful because there are practical programs that are designed to help the students be accustomed to a professional setup and be comfortable working in such an environment.

-- Vocational Education broadens the educational horizons for students and enables them to reach higher levels of achievement through self-learning.
+- Vocational Education broadens the educational horizons of students and enables them to reach higher levels of achievement through self-learning.
 It prepares students for specific competencies in numerous job fields.

 - It ensures that the student understands the social reality and realizes their potential within the framework of economic development.